Information About Parathyroid Disorders

 Our center’s parathyroid surgeons are the two of only a handful of surgeons in the world who operate solely on the parathyroid glands.
 They have some of the highest cure rates, with minimal complications, and operative times that are a fraction of the time that it takes other surgeons to do this procedure.
 Patients in the center are cared for on a dedicated floor at Tampa General by a team of nurses, physicians, technicians, and others who are committed to providing the highest quality experience for patients with parathyroid disease.
 Most patients can leave the hospital within two hours after the procedure.
 Our system is innovative and highly efficient, but also personalized and patient-focused.

 As a patient at the TGH Parathyroid & Thyroid Institute, you will be evaluated by two of the world’s most experienced specialists in parathyroid disease.
 Because our physicians focus exclusively on the surgical treatment of parathyroid disorders, we have in-depth knowledge about all aspects of diagnosing and treating these conditions.
-Named by U.S. News & World Report as one of America's Best Hospitals for Ear, Nose & Throat 2021-22, TGH is a destination for parathyroid patients from around the world.
+Named as one of the top 20 in the nation and the highest-ranked hospital in Florida for Ear, Nose and Throat by U.S. News & World Report for 2022-23, TGH is a destination for parathyroid patients from around the world.

 What is Unique About Parathyroid Surgery at Tampa General?